Grigorovich DI-3

-Grigorovich DI-3 (Григорович ДИ-3), (Dvukhmyestnyi Istrebitel - two-seat fighter), was a prototype two-seat fighter developed in the Soviet Union in the 1930s.
+The Grigorovich DI-3 (Григорович ДИ-3), (Dvukhmyestnyi Istrebitel - two-seat fighter), was a prototype two-seat fighter developed in the Soviet Union in the 1930s.
 It was intended to be a long-range escort fighter developed from the DI-2 with improved range and performance comparable to single-seat fighter aircraft of the time.
 DI-3 was a single-bay biplane of mixed construction with a twin-rudder tailplane of variable incidence.

 Although initial tests demonstrated flight characteristics comparable to Polikarpov I-5, the addition of armament and operational equipment caused significant degradation in performance and DI-3 did not enter mass production.
 The prototype was subsequently fitted with an enclosed cockpit and used as a VIP transport.